 How To Catch a Rat?

-The best way to catch a rat is to leave out traps near their preferred food source at night.
+The best way to catch a rat is to leave traps near their preferred food source at night.
 They’re primarily nocturnal and are more likely to venture out of the nest when your household is quiet.

 In the following video you can find out how to make different rat traps at home: